-This sleep calculator will help you find out your bedtime on the basis of full sleep cycles.
-Our sleep consists of 90-minutes-long sequences, repeating throughout a night.
-You'll wake up feeling better if you wake up at the end of a cycle, rather than in the middle of it.
-Use the calculator to find out what time you should go to sleep if you want to wake up refreshed and alert.
+This sleep calculator will help you find the best bedtime for you, by maximizing your full sleep cycles.
+Sleep consists of 90-minutes-long sequences, repeated throughout the night.
+You'll wake up feeling better if you wake up at the end of a cycle, rather than in the middle of it, so use this calculator to find out what time you should go to sleep if you want to wake up refreshed and alert.
 And if you are still wondering how important it is to get the right amount of sleep, check how deadly your current sleeping routine is!

-If you're interested in how much sleep we need at different ages, whether 6 hours of sleep is enough or what are our sleep patterns and good sleep habits - keep scrolling and you'll find the answer.
+If you're interested in how much sleep we need at different ages, whether 6 hours of sleep is enough, what our natural sleep pattern is and what are good sleep habits - keep scrolling and you'll find the answer.

 What are sleep cycles and stages of sleep?

 While sleeping, our brains go through several sleep cycles.
 An average person needs 5-6 cycles to feel fully regenerated in the morning.
-One sleep cycle lasts around 90 minutes and consists of 5 stages: first four stages are non-REM stages, where the stage 1 and 2 are known as light sleep stages, stage 3 (and 4 in the previous definition) as deep sleep stages, and the last one is REM sleep (rapid eye movement).
+One sleep cycle lasts around 90 minutes and consists of 4 stages: the first three stages are non-REM stages, where stage 1 and 2 are known as light sleep stages, stage 3 is the deep sleep stage, and the last one is REM (rapid eye movement) sleep.

-Duration of each stage oscillates between 5 and 15 minutes.
-Early in the night, stages of deep sleep are longer than REM, which reverses as the time passes.
-People's brains usually don't go from stages 1 to 5, but rather: stages of light sleep, stages of deep sleep, REM, and then again stages of light sleep and stages of deep sleep.
+The duration of each stage oscillates between 5 and 15 minutes.
+Early in the night, stages of deep sleep are longer than REM sleep, but this swaps round as the night progresses.
+People's brains usually don't go from stages 1 to 5, but rather: stages of light sleep, stages of deep sleep, REM, and then back to stages of light sleep and stages of deep sleep.

-Light sleep stages (N1, N2) are the time when people can experience muscle contractions and wake up easily.
-Your body is preparing slowly for the deep sleep, with your brain waves becoming slower.
+Light sleep stages (N1, N2) are characterized by muscle contractions and being woke easily.
+Your body is preparing, slowly, for deep sleep, with your brain waves becoming slower.

-REM sleep stage (R) is when dreams happen.
-Your brain imitates waves just as if you were awoke, with your eyes moving rapidly but still closed.
+REM sleep stage (R) is where dreams happen.
+Your brain imitates waves just as if you were awake, with your eyes moving rapidly but still closed.

 How long is a sleep cycle?

-As we mentioned before, the standard, average sleep cycle is 90 minutes.
-However, different sources give the values between 90–110 minutes or even 80–120 minutes.
-Also, sleep cycles draw out with age, starting from only 50-60 minutes in infancy.
+As we mentioned before, the average sleep cycle is 90 minutes.
+However, different sources give the values, varying between 90–110 minutes or even 80–120 minutes.
+Also, sleep cycles increase with age, starting from only 50-60 minutes during infancy.

-Animals have similar sleep patterns: rat's cycle is as short as 12 min, cat's - 30 minutes and elephant's cycle is equal to ~120 minutes.
-On average, it's proportional to the size and the metabolism rate of an animal - the smaller it is, the shorter sleep cycles it has.
+Animals have similar sleep patterns: a rat's cycle is as short as 12 minutes, a cat's - 30 minutes and an elephant's cycle is ~120 minutes.
+On average, it's proportional to the size and the metabolism rate of the animal - the smaller it is, the shorter sleep cycles it has.

-While sleeping, our bodies are regenerating.
-That's why the quality of sleep is very important.
-Waking up at the end of a sleep cycle makes you feel refreshed, happier and basically ready to face the day.
-The benefits of a good night’s sleep are also: better skin, no dark circles under eyes, smaller chances of eating disorders, healthier life routine, and a great mood!
+While sleeping, our bodies are regenerating, which is why the quality of your sleep is very important.
+Waking up at the end of a sleep cycle makes you feel refreshed and happier - your body is ready to face the day!
+The benefits of a good night’s sleep are also: better skin, no dark circles under eyes, smaller chances of eating disorders, a healthier life routine, and a great mood!

 How to improve your sleeping habits?

-A person who sleeps only for full 4 cycles (90 minutes each) feels better after waking up than someone who slept for 7 hours because they woke up before the end of the last cycle.
+A person who sleeps for only 4 full cycles (90 minutes each) feels better after waking up than someone who slept for 7 hours because they woke up at the end of their last cycle.

 Set up alarms

 Yes, alarms.
-Setting up both for the time you should go to sleep and wake up can help in getting into a new, healthier routine.
+Setting an alarm for both the time you should go to sleep and wake up can help in getting into a new, healthier routine.
 Plus, it's a friendly reminder for people who tend to 'get lost' on the Internet.
 Endless meme scrolling is fun, but it'll affect your day.

 Stop using the snooze button

-Although so popular 'just 5 minutes more' may feel great at first, in the long run, snoozing results in feeling tired in the morning, because these 5 or 10 minutes are not enough for your body to fall into the precious deep sleep.
+Although getting 'just 5 minutes more' may feel great at first, in the long run snoozing results in you feeling more tired in the morning because these 5 or 10 minutes are not enough for your body to fall into the precious deep sleep.
 Believe us, it's worth getting up with your first alarm, however hard that may be.

 No phone or computer policy

-It's also worth to stop playing with your phone or computer at least 2h before sleep time, as the blue light that their screens emit affects levels of melatonin (a sleep-inducing hormone) and as a result – falling asleep takes longer.
-Say goodbye to FB, TV, and tablets and enjoy a good night's sleep!
+It's also worth it to stop playing with your phone or computer at least 2 hrs before bedtime, as the blue light that their screens emit affects your levels of melatonin (a sleep-inducing hormone), and, as a result, falling asleep takes longer.
+Say goodbye to FB, TV, and your tablet, and enjoy a good night's sleep!

 No alcohol or coffee before sleep

-We all know that falling asleep after drinking is faster than while being sober, but is it healthy?
-Bad news here – it decreases the quality of your sleep, and in fact, you sleep less than you should to fully regenerate.
-Caffeine from coffee or theine from tea can also make falling asleep difficult - before the sleep time, choose the infusions with chamomile or valerian.
+We all know that falling asleep after drinking is faster than if you were sober, but is it healthy?
+Bad news here – it decreases the quality of your sleep, and in fact, it causes you to sleep less than you should to fully regenerate.
+Caffeine from coffee or theine from tea can also make falling asleep more difficult, so before you go to bed, choose the infusions with chamomile or valerian.

 Napping is great!

-Remember the time in kindergarten when you hated after-lunch napping?
+Remember in kindergarten when you hated your afternoon nap?
 As soon as you start staying up late, you realize how much you miss these obligatory naps.
 If you ever feel exhausted during the day, try to include a healthy 15-20 min nap in your routine.
 It is proven to be way more refreshing than a full 90-min sleep cycle in the middle of the day.

-One way of improving your sleep quality is keeping go-to-bed and wake-up times regular.
-Every day, you should try to respect your sleep patterns – indulgence once in a while shouldn't be a problem (like sleeping on one Sunday till noon), but don't make a habit out of it.
+One way of improving your sleep quality is to keep going-to-bed and waking-up times regular.
+Every day, you should try to respect your sleep patterns – indulgence once in a while shouldn't be a problem (like sleeping in until noon on a Saturday), but don't make a habit out of it.

-As you make your bed so you must lie on it.
+"You've made your bed; now lie on it".
 Take a critical look at a few essential aspects which can affect the quality of your sleep:

 Temperature in the room.